 Deaths that are wrongful happen in traffic and boating wrecks, drowning accidents, medical malpractice, defective products, workplace accidents, and slipping and falling on another’s property.
 A wrongful death can also be the result of a criminal act.
 In that situation, the defendant may be sued for damages in civil court.

 Under Florida law, the decedent’s estate can sue for damages in wrongful death cases.
 The estate’s personal manager is the active party and if one is not named, the court will appoint one.
 The estate’s lawsuit on behalf of the surviving spouse, minor children, and/or parents, will name those seeking damages.
-Also allowed to claim damages are blood relatives or a sibling who was either partly or entirely dependent on support and services of the decedent.
+Also allowed to claim damages are blood relatives or a sibling who was either partly or entirely dependent on the support and services of the decedent.

 Children of unmarried parents also may be named if the mother is the wrongful death party but the father cannot be named unless the father formally recognized the child as his own and provided financial support.
 Contact a qualified Delray Beach wrongful death lawyer for more information on who is eligible to file a wrongful death claim.

 The wrongful death lawsuit may claim these monetary damages: